nshkrdotcom/mcp_client/docs/adr/0001-gen-statem-for-connection-lifecycle.md

 - Slightly more boilerplate than GenServer (callback_mode, state tuple returns)
 - Team must understand gen_statem semantics (less common than GenServer)
 - Pattern matching on 4-tuple requires discipline
+- Missing `(state, event)` clauses surface at runtime, so we instrument a catch-all handler that logs at `:error`, increments telemetry, and crashes immediately under `MIX_ENV=test`

 **Neutral:**
 - All transitions must be explicitly defined (good for correctness, more initial code)